Letter from Our School Counselor

 Hello.
 My name is Suzanne Pape and I am DuFief's School Counselor.
 I look forward to working with all your wonderful children this year.

 Throughout my career, I have had the opportunity to work with many diverse populations in several different settings.
 I look forward to utilizing my experiences to help your children succeed both academically and emotionally.
-Please feel free to stop by my office to meet me.
-Please check the Website, School Newsletter, and Parent Information board for counseling information throughout the year.
+Please check the website or principal’s newsletter for more info.
+Please check the Website, Principals Update, and Parent Information board for counseling information throughout the year.
 I can also be contacted at 301-279-4980 with any questions or concerns.

 Mrs. Suzanne Pape